What is the programme

 Stay on track with the fitness protocols when not at the academy too.

-Ensure good communication with the coaching team both on and off-campus – take the initiative to clarify and ask questions; we strongly believe improvement only happens through a two-way process.
+Take the initiative to clarify and ask questions; we strongly believe improvement only happens through a two-way process.